-July 31, 2017
+Fall 2017: July 31, 2017

-Deadline Winter 2018:
+Winter 2018: November 6, 2017

 - Students in 1B can hold the award as long as they had an 72% or higher average in their 1A term and at the time of holding their award they will have completed at least 2 terms of full time study.

 - International students are not eligible.

 - Students may hold only one award per fiscal year and can hold only three awards throughout their undergraduate career.